 Our surveyors found a dangerous boiler, dry rot beetles and wet rot.
 Poor venetilation was again the cause of all three problems.

-Our Loughborough Chartered Surveyors have at least thirty years experience of preparing residential building surveys, homebuyers surveys and valuation surveys in the Leicester area
+Our Loughborough Chartered Surveyors have at least thirty years experience of preparing residential building surveys, homebuyers surveys and valuation surveys in the Loughborough area

-We are also highly experienced Independent Experts for residential property in Leicestershire in respect of matters such as valuation, boundaries and construction disputes.
+We are also highly experienced Independent Experts for residential property in Loughborough in respect of matters such as valuation, boundaries and construction disputes.

-Specializing in residential property surveys and valuations has inspired confidence in a wide range of clients including individuals, large and firms of solicitors in Leicester
+Specializing in residential property surveys and valuations has inspired confidence in a wide range of clients including individuals, large and firms of solicitors in Loughborough

-Our Leicester Surveyors are fully qualified MRICS members and Registered Home Inspectors and RICS Regulated Valuers ensuring the practice complies with exacting standards.
+Our Loughborough Surveyors are fully qualified MRICS members and Registered Home Inspectors and RICS Regulated Valuers ensuring the practice complies with exacting standards.

 We provide a professional, cost effective residential property survey service and try to be as accessible as possible.
 Our survey reports are written in plain language with minimal caveats.
 Our clients like our straight forward approach, and that we try to go that little bit further on behalf of the client.
 Clients are particular welcome to attend the survey so that defects can be discussed on site.

 Property matters can be very worrying.
 You can invariably telephone one of our Chartered Surveyors between 8.00 am and 6 .00 pm seven days per week.
 If you have a problem or don't understand something please feel free to call.
 Clients are also most welcome to meet our surveyors on site